Mon people: Conquest of Thaton and Hariphunchai

 In 1289, Mangrai also known as Mengrai (Note: The name "Mangrai" is the historical name used in most modern scholarly applications.
 "Mengrai," which was popularized by a 1907 publication, is more commonly found in popular usage.
-It is important to note that "Meng" is the Thai Yuan ethnonym for the Mon people) was visited by merchants from the Mon kingdom of Haripunchai.
+"Meng" is the Thai Yuan ethnonym for the Mon people) was visited by merchants from the Mon kingdom of Hariphunchai.
 Hearing of the wealth of that kingdom, he determined to conquer it, against the advice of his counselors.
 As it was thought impossible to take the city by force, Mangrai sent a merchant named Ai Fa as a mole to gain the confidence of its Phaya Yi Ba.
 In time, Ai Fa became the Chief Minister and managed to undermine the King's authority.
-In 1292, taking advantage of discontent among the people, Mangrai defeated the Mon kingdom of Haripunchai and added it to his kingdom.
+In 1292, taking advantage of discontent among the people, Mangrai defeated the Mon kingdom of Hariphunchai and added it to his kingdom.
 Phaya Yi Ba, the last king of Hariphunchai, was forced to flee south to Lampang.
 A few years later, Phaya Yi Ba's son, King Boek of Lampang, attacked Chiang Mai with a large army.
 King Mangrai and his second son, Prince Khram, led the defence against the Lampang army.
 Prince Khram defeated King Boek in personal combat on elephant-back at Khua Mung, a village near Lamphun.
 King Boek fled by way of the Doi Khun Tan mountain range between Lamphun and Lampang, but he was caught and executed.
 King Mangrai's troops occupied the city of Lampang, and Phaya Yi Ba was made to flee further south, this time to Phitsanulok.
 The Mon culture was integrated into Lan Na culture.
 The Lan Na adopted the Mon script and religion.